StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 ### 2. Create a Docker-Compose volume snippet of the conf.d files

-For this step, you will not physically run or create any docker volumes, but you need to create a snippet of docker volumes that will be appended inside your docker-compose file.
+For this step, you will not physically run or create any Docker volumes, but you need to create a snippet of Docker volumes that will be appended inside your docker-compose file.

-To compile a list of all the conf.d docker volumes, do the following:
+To compile a list of all the conf.d Docker volumes, do the following:

 - Head over to the `/etc/sts-agent/conf.d/` folder.
 - For each file inside the folder, compile a list of volumes.
 For example, if we use Splunk as the example: